 • No appetite

 Your doctor can tell if you have hyperparathyroid disease by first looking at the level of calcium in your blood.
-If it's high, he'll look at your levels of PTH.
-If that number is high, he may use a special scan to check for a growth on your parathyroid.
+If it's high, they'll look at your levels of PTH.
+If that number is high, they may use a special scan to check for a growth on your parathyroid.

 Treating Hyperparathyroid Disease

 If your symptoms are mild, your doctor may decide to wait and see if they get worse.
 Or you may take medications like estrogen and bisphosphonates to get your body to make less PTH so your bones can rebuild.
-However, the medication won't cure your hyperparathyroidism.
+However, the medication won't cure your hyperparathyroidism; only surgery will.

 If you have a growth on your parathyroid glands and have symptoms, your doctor probably will recommend surgery to remove it.
 Your symptoms should stop within a month of having it taken off.
 The growth usually doesn't come back.